 Positive, Empowered Parenting

 Reason (rather than discipline or punishment) should be your main tool in explaining why certain behaviours are not acceptable.
-Boundaries should be firm, fair, and clearly explained, so that the child can feel safe and secure in the knowledge that the adults will not suddenly “change the rules”, or that sometimes it is “ok” to break the rules, while at other times breaking the rules will bring severe punishment.
+Boundaries should be firm, fair, and clearly explained, so that your child can feel safe and secure in the knowledge that the adults will not suddenly “change the rules”, or that sometimes it is “ok” to break the rules, while at other times breaking the rules will bring severe punishment.
 This in itself can cause anxiety and stress, which can contribute to negative behaviour.

 Psychological evidence suggests that a balanced consistent approach can improve or even eradicate challenging behaviour, while a negative response is more likely to cause the behaviour to continue.